 Course Title/Description

-Principles of Nutrition - This course meets Minnesota Transfer Curriculum (MnTC) goal area 3.
-Information covered in this course includes the food pyramid, the six major nutrients, and nutrition throughout the life cycle.
-It includes the process of digestion, Recommended Dietary Allowances (RDA), nutrition labeling, and food fallacies; and calculation of nutrition requirements and ideal body weights.
+Principles of Nutrition - This course will introduce students to MyPlate, the six major nutrients, and nutrition throughout the life cycle.
+It includes the process of digestion, Recommended Dietary Allowances (RDA), nutrition labeling, food fallacies, and calculation of nutrition requirements.
 Common health issues related to nutritional status are covered, as well as eating disorders, sports nutrition, and food-borne illness.
+The course will address concerns regarding our food supply.
 Students will have a lab-like experience tracking, measuring, calculating and analyzing their diet and presenting the results in a written analytical report.

 BUS 2200